Data Analysis: Theory and Applications — DATA

 • Prerequisites: calculus and basic probability

-• Text: your lecture notes
+• Text: Lecture notes and slides

 Course description: